Sn0flingan/pipeline_ngs/README.md

 7. Align read to consensus and get variant calls
 8. Calculate statistics and assign read.

+Alternative pipeline (potentially more computionally sound)
+1. Demultiplex reads using - Demultiplexer
+3. Map each sequence to the ITS1 database and then ITS2 database - BLAST
+4. Extract matches with %id higher than or equal to 80%
+5. Align extracted matches - MAFFT
+6. Align consensus match with read - LALIGN
+7. Nanopolish
+8. Variantcalling
+9. Calculate statistics and combine results for ITS1 & ITS2

 ## About the strategy

 ### LALIGN36